Maxime-Cllt/FileFlow/README.md

 The optimised mode might take longer to insert the data but it will create a table with the type of the columns optimised.

+You can also generate a LOAD DATA SQL query to insert the data faster if your database support it.
+It is way faster than inserting the data row by row but not all databases support it.

+## Contributing

+If you want to contribute to the project, you can open an issue or a pull request.